jessebuckmann/sample_preparation_module/projects/SamplePreparationModule_by_Roos_and_Jesse/feedback/Peer_review_by_Mikita_and_Floris.md

 |inside hood right below fan| 0.66|0.40|
 |inside hood side of fan| 0.52|(4)|

 (1) We did not feel comfortable taking the ductape off, so this measurement was not repeated.

-Also not clear where in the box.
-(2) Instructions not clear if the window is to be open or to be closed during measurements (3) Sensor not present
+(2) Instructions not clear if the window is to be open or to be closed during measurements

+(3) Sensor not present

 (4) Location not clear

 3. Can you understand and explain the analysis procedure to a third person?